natalieagus/50005/docs/OS/12-directories.md

 As a result, the `delete` action <span style="color:#f7007f;"><b>does not reduce </b></span>the reference count of this directory to _zero_.
 We are left with three inaccessible directories as shown in the image below.

 <img src="{{ site.baseurl }}/assets/images/week6/24.png"  class="center_full no-invert"/>

+# Summary

+Directories, also known as folders, play a crucial role in organizing and managing files within an operating system.

+This chapter delves into the **concept** of directories, explaining their **purpose**, structure, and **functionality**.
+It explores how directories are used to hierarchically organize files, providing a systematic way to navigate and access data stored on storage devices.
+We also discuss **various** directory operations, such as creating, renaming, moving, and deleting directories, elucidating their impact on file organization and system management.
+Additionally, we examine directory **structures**, including tree-based and graph-based representations, and elucidates their advantages and limitations.

+Understanding directories is essential for effectively managing file systems and ensuring efficient data organization within an operating system.